 You'll also have access to a rich collection of online resources at any time of the day or night, including:

 - student email

 On campus, we make sure that all of our students have access to digital resources.
 We offer:

-Join us at one of our information sessions (face-to-face or online) to find out more about our courses in community services, community development, youth work, mental health, and alcohol and other drugs.
+Join us at one of our information sessions to find out more about our courses in community services, community development, youth work, mental health, and alcohol and other drugs.
 The sessions will cover:

 - the course structure

 - placement opportunities

 Need some advice?

 Request a call back from one of our experienced Victoria University Polytechnic course advisers to get your questions answered.Request a call back

 The welfare, community services and health industry is one of Australia’s fastest growing sectors, and is expected to continue growing strongly (Labour Market Insights).
 The Certificate IV in Mental Health CHC43315 from Victoria University Polytechnic can help you launch your career.